fpeter10/AdatNinja/README.md

 ## How to Use
 ---
 - Enter your name when the program starts so the Ninja can greet you based on the time of day.
+- Choose if you want Hungarian or English style decimal separator.
 - Place all your data in a folder; you can select the folder when starting the program.
 - Choose the command you want to run.
 The program will keep asking until all parameters are valid.
 - Use the ***programs*** command to list all available programs.